 We supply some customers with recycled water.
 That water is just for irrigation, gardens or flushing toilets.
 The water is supplied by dual reticulation, in purple pipes.

-Residential properties include houses, maisonettes, home units, flats and strata/community title residences and vacant residential land.
+Residential properties include houses, maisonettes, home units, retirement homes, flats and strata/community title residences and vacant land.

 There is no right or wrong amount of water to use.
 An average residential customer uses 184kL per year but this doesn’t take into account individual circumstances.
 The amount you use will depend on things like